How to Harvest Your Indoor Garden

 How to Harvest Tomatoes and Peppers

-Snip tomatoes and peppers from their compact plants once they’ve reached a rich shade of the desired color (like red, yellow, or orange).
-Tomatoes’ flavor increases as they ripen on the vine, so take advantage of their proximity indoors and try to harvest right before you use them.
+Snip tomatoes and peppers from their compact plants once they've reached a rich shade of the desired colour (like red, yellow, or orange).
+Tomatoes' flavor increases as they ripen on the vine, so take advantage of their proximity indoors and try to harvest right before you use them.
 They should be firm but slightly soft if you give them a gentle squeeze.
 If you pick more than you use, keep them on your counter (never the refrigerator) for 2 to 3 days.

 Leave a small bit of stem attached to your peppers to keep them fresher, longer.
 (Also, know that the longer a hot pepper stays on the plant, the spicier it becomes!)
 Once ready, pop them in your mouth or store them in a plastic container or bag in the fridge for 7 to 10 days.

 When you grow your own produce indoors, garden-fresh taste is just a few snips away.
-So get ready to serve up a homegrown salad, stir some fresh flavors into your favorite soup, or preserve your go-to cooking herbs by drying or freezing—the choice is yours.
+So get ready to serve up a homegrown salad, stir some fresh flavors into your favourite soup, or preserve your go-to cooking herbs by drying or freezing—the choice is yours.
 Bon appétit!